weekysui/Sales_conversion/README.md

 -	Random forest regressor – optimized by RandomizedSearchCV
 -	Random forest regressor – optimized by GridSearchCV
 -	It turns out that random forest regressor - optimized by RandomizedSearchCV returns the highest R2 score 76%

+### 7. Business Insights:
+1. Company should gradually increase spending on Campaign 916, and maybe compare the ads design and contents among 3 campaigns.
+Currently company spent the most on campaign 1178, but it has the worst performance.
+ - Now we don't have enough sample size for Campaign 916, we cannot make the decision that Campaign 916 is definitely better than 1178, but we can continue the finds and compare the result after increasing the sample size.
+3. Based on our Data Visualization and Model prediction, the campaign ads should target on age group from 30-34, and male since they have a higher conversion rate with lower Cost per conversion.
+4. Interest in category #112, #27, #101, #29, #104 have relatively higher feature importance.
+Increase ad spending on high performaning intereste categories.